IBM/vending-machine-instructions/workshop/README.md

 ### Objectives

-After you complete this instructions, you'll understand the following topics:
+After you complete this instruction, you'll understand the following topics:

 * Create an instance of IBM Watson Assistant on IBM Cloud.
 * Add a customized dialog skill to IBM Watson Assistant
-* Use of the basic integration to an external API to get your access-code for the vending machine.
+* Use a chat-bot to get your access-code for the vending machine.

 ### Agenda